Optional

 event.

 Zero or more {EventTarget} or {EventEmitter} instances.
-If none
+If

-are specified, n
+none are specified, n

-is set as the default max for all
+is set as the default max

-newly created {EventTarget} and {EventEmitter} objects.
+for all newly created {EventTarget} and {EventEmitter}

 Agenda Config